linuxdeepin/deepin-manual/manual-assets/personal/dde-calendar/en_US/index.md

 ### Set Repeating Events

-1. Click the drop-down list on the right of **Repeat** and select an option when creating or editing an event.
+1. Click the drop-down list on the right of **Repeat** and select an option as needed when creating or editing an event.
-   - **Daily**: Enter the number of days between each repetition.
-   - **Weekdays**: Enter the number of weekdays between each repetition.
-   - **Weekly**: Enter the number of weeks between each repetition and select the day on which the event shall occur.
-   - **Monthly**: Enter the number of months between each repetition.
-   - **Yearly**: Enter the number of years between each repetition and click the month in which the schedule shall occur.

 2. Click the drop-down list on the right of **End Repeat** and select the end time of the schedule.

 ### View Events